 This site contains affiliate links.
 As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

-Because of Apple’s popularity, you have a lot of options for exchanging your MacBook for cash.
+Because of Apple’s popularity, you have many options for exchanging your MacBook for cash.
 We’ll look at all the places you can sell your MacBook and estimate how much you can receive in each scenario.

-For the purposes of this article, we priced a three-year-old MacBook Pro in perfect working condition and good physical shape–no scratches on the screen and only minor scuffs on the case.
-We included the original charger but no other accessories, or the original box.
+For the purposes of this article, we priced a three-year-old used Macbook Pro in perfect working condition and in good physical shape–no scratches on the screen and only minor scuffs on the case.
+We included the original charger but no other accessories or the original box.

-Know that these estimates are for comparison purposes only and that price can fluctuate on a daily basis, so be sure you do your own price comparison.
+Know that these estimates are for comparison purposes only and prices can fluctuate on a daily basis, so be sure you do your own price comparison.